William Vivour: Personal life

 'A few families ... have considerable fortunes which allow them to visit the capital cities of Europe, especially London', and he singled out the Jones, Kinson, Vivour, Barleycorn, Balboa, Collins, Knox and Prince families for special mention.
 His evidence is backed up by Bravo Carbonel, writing seven years later, who noted admiringly the luxurious lifestyles of the leading Creoles, notably their consumption of the best champagne, cognac, and whisky.

+Vivours notable descendants include, Retired Justice of the Supreme Court Olabode Rhodes-Vivour as well as the politician Chief Gbadebo Rhodes-Vivour.

 Death

 In the 1890s, after Vivour's death, a visiting African-American noted that the opulence of his tomb bore testimony to his business success:

 In the cemetery.... is a Monument erected to the memory of Mr. William Vivour.
 This monument is forty feet high and was brought from Liverpool at a cost of $600.
 At his death, his widow, Amelia Barleycorn Vivour, owned the largest cocoa plantation on the island – four hundred hectares in San Carlos.